 - 2007 We developed an efficient method for making genetically modified chickens using gene transfer vectors originally developed for human gene therapy.

 - 2007 Demonstration that hens can be genetically-modified to produce valuable medicinal proteins in the white of their eggs, from which the proteins can be easily extracted.

 - 2011 In collaboration with Dr Laurence Tiley at Cambridge University we produced GM chickens that do not transmit bird flu, a step on the way to producing chickens resistant to bird flu infection

 How has BBSRC supported you throughout your career?

 I have been supported by the BBSRC and its predecessor research councils throughout most of my career.
 My PhD was carried out as a research assistant on an SERC (Science and Engineering Research Council) grant and I was awarded a SERC-NATO fellowship to go as a postdoc to the lab of Professor Matt Meselson at Harvard University.
-I returned to the UK with a MRC fellowship, to the Department of Molecular Biology at Edinburgh University.
+I returned to the UK with a MRC fellowship, to the Department of Molecular Biology at The University of Edinburgh.
 I was then appointed as a Group Leader at the AFRC (Agricultural and Food Research Council) Poultry Research Centre, which, after a few transformations, became The Roslin Institute with strategic funding from the BBSRC.

 My research programme is funded by this strategic funding, plus BBSRC responsive mode grants, a Wellcome Trust grant and recently a collaboration funded by the MRC.
 The development of a challenging technology, genetic modification of the chicken, could only be carried out with the longer term support provided to The Roslin Institute by the BBSRC, and by access to the poultry facilities critical to this work.

-Tags: 20 years of bioscience animal health food genetics nutrition pioneers The Roslin Institute feature
+Tags: 20 years of bioscience animal health food genetics nutrition pioneers The Roslin Institute feature GM